UCP MLA Tracy Allard appointed parliamentary secretary for 'civil liberties' by Alberta government | CBC News

 "As we went through the fall session, it seemed to us that there were a number of different areas that we needed to look at to address property and civil rights," Smith said on the program Your Province.
 Your Premier on Saturday.

-The Grande Prairie MLA was appointed to the position on Dec.
+Allard, the MLA for Grande Prairie, was appointed to the position on Dec.
 13.

-Smith said she plans on working with Allard to look at areas like further protecting private property rights, campus free speech, proposed reforms to the Police Act and Ottawa's proposed amendments to Bill C-21, which the province has repeatedly opposed.
+Smith said she plans on working with Allard to look at such areas as further protecting private property rights, campus free speech, proposed reforms to the Police Act and Ottawa's proposed amendments to Bill C-21, which the province has repeatedly opposed.

 "It seemed to me having a parliamentary secretary focused on property and civil rights would allow for [Allard] to give us some advice on how we might be able to address these in legislation," Smith said.